damonallison/swift-fundamentals/README.md

 * Objective-C and the underlying compiler infrastructure has been updated over the years which has "paved the way" for swift.

+* Access Control
+  * The swift compiler won't allow you to violate it's access control rules.
+  * Swift's general rule on access control is: access control will be the most restrictive it can be.
+  * Nothing is `public` unless specifically marked as such.
+Swift defaults all members to internal, requires you to opt into declaring things `public`.
+  * The only time a member can become **more** visible is in subclassing.
+A subclass can override a `private` function with an `internal` function, for example, as long as the superclass's function is accessible within the context where it is being overridden.
+The compiler must enforce these rules, so you won't be able to violate these rules.
+  * If your type is `private`, all members will be private by default.
+  * If your type is `public`, all members will be internal by default.
+Swift requires you specifically mark members as `public` to require the engineer to make things public - there is **nothing** public unless it's specifically marked as such.
+  * The access level of a tuple type is the most restrictive of it's members.
+  * The access level for a function is the most restrictive access level of it's parameter and return types.
+You must specify the access level explicitly if the function's calculated access level doesn't match the contextual default.
+(The compiler **requires** you to explicitly mark the function if it's not the default (private or internal).

 * Dislikes
     * Swift allows optional parens and semi-colons.
 It should force one or the other.
     * There is no code-formatter (`go-fmt`).